 Human Growth and Development

-According to the Bureau of Labor Statistics, as of May 2013, there were nearly 3.5 million job opportunities for individuals with a PhD degree in all fields.
+According to the Bureau of Labor Statistics, as of 2018, doctoral graduates had the lowest unemployment rate among degree holders and earned the most, on average.
 Professionals with a Ph.D. in psychology can consider a wide range of positions, the most popular of which are shaping up to be forensic psychology, professorship and clinical psychology.
 Graduates may also be hired into one of these engaging fields (salary data for each sourced from the BLS).

 Average Annual Salary: $97,260